 Thankfully, Windows 10 allows you to clear recent files from Quick Access in a jiffy.
-You can either remove individual entries or clear all recent files history.
+You can either remove individual entries or clear all recent file history.

-In this guide, we will see how to clear individual entries from recent files history and also, how to clear all recent files from Quick Access in Windows 10.
+In this guide, we will see how to clear individual entries from recent file history and also how to clear all recent files from Quick Access in Windows 10.